BestTimesToVisit.com Logo

 Shared Taxis (Taxi-brousse)

 Cost:Expect to pay around 150,000-300,000 MGA per day, depending on the vehicle and duration.
-This usually includes the driver's fee but not fuel.
+This usually includes the driver's fee but not fuel or accommodation for longer trips.

 Walking

-Antsiranana's city center is relatively compact and walkable, especially the areas around the bay and the main market.
-It's a great way to soak in the atmosphere, discover hidden gems, and interact with locals.
+The central areas of Antsiranana are quite walkable, especially around the Place du 26 Juin and the market.
+It's a great way to soak in the atmosphere and discover hidden gems.

 Cost:Free!